openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 Locating Include Files
 ----------------------

-BitBake uses the :term:`BBPATH` variable to locate needed include files.
-Additionally, BitBake searches the current directory for :ref:`include
-<ref-include-directive>` and :ref:`require <require-inclusion>` directives.
+BitBake first searches the current directory for needed include files for :ref:`include <ref-include-directive>` and :ref:`require <require-inclusion>` directives.
+BitBake also uses the :term:`BBPATH` variable.

 .. note::